philcali/scalendar/README.md

     // Find the offset (in millis) from another TZ tz.offset(pst)

+## Time Converions / Periods

+The Scalendar library now supports periods of time, and easy time conversions.
+The programmer should never have to write silly mathematical conversions.

+    val period = 4.weeks + 30.hours - 8.minutes

+    println(period.into.seconds) // Going to be big!
+    println(period.into.days) // A lot smaller

+    println("Whoa, that timespan you mentioned is actually %d hours" format(period.into.hours))

+    val future = Scalendar.now + period

+You get the idea.

 ## Creating Durations

 Creating a meaningful duration of time very simple to create with